sap-tutorials/abap-core-development/tutorials/abap-environment-adt-coretools-vscode/abap-environment-adt-coretools-vscode.md

 author_profile: https://github.com/shilpashankar02
 ---

-# ABAP Core Tools for Visual Studio Code
+# ABAP Basic Features for Visual Studio Code
 <!-- description --> You will explore the ABAP Development Tool (ADT) functionality in Visual Studio Code which do not require Agentic AI capabilities.

 ## Introduction